The Learning And Development Team

 All students have their reading ability assessed on admission to The Highfield School.
 This normally takes place in Year 7 or following in year admission.
 The Mathematics Department also assess a mathematical ability very early in Year 7.
 Spelling and writing probes are used as required.
 This information is collated to ensure that staff have accurate information about students in their class and that where required, students receive appropriate levels of additional support and intervention.

-Detailed profiling information for students with additional needs is available to teaching staff through their electronic mark sheet.
-This information is live and therefore is updated regularly.
+Detailed profiling information for students with additional needs is available to school staff through a centralised system.
+This information is reviewed and updated regularly.
 Staff then consider appropriate reasonable adjustments, are aware of entitlement to examination access arrangements and more personalised interventions deemed necessary to support learning.
 These individual profiles also signpost staff and students to a differentiated bank of additional strategies or adjustments that are applied to support learning in individual subject settings.
 Additional support or assistive technologies are allocated where appropriate.

 In class we work routinely with students to help them develop focus, improve concentration and understanding, develop resilience, organisation and learning independence.